Is Phishing Social Engineering?

 Is Phishing a Form of Social Engineering?

-Absolutely!
-Phishing is a subset of social engineering.
-It manipulates human behavior by leveraging psychological principles like trust and curiosity to achieve its goals.
-Common phishing techniques include:
+Yes!
+Phishing, a subset of social engineering, manipulates human behavior by leveraging psychological principles such as trust and curiosity to achieve its goals.
+Common phishing techniques include attacks like business email compromise (BEC), where adversaries infiltrate corporate communication channels, and fraudulent messages that may prompt individuals into divulging sensitive information.

 - Sending fraudulent emails that appear to be from trusted sources.